 Becoming a better athlete involves refining skills, learning the rules of the game, and being a good sport.
 These components are not just about winning.
 They are also about safety.
 Young athletes who are better ball-handlers and who are careful to avoid fouls and penalties are less likely to have harmful contact with the ball, teammates, or opponents.
 Children who are better roller-bladers are less likely to take a face plant into the blacktop, and more likely to save their teeth.
 Being a good sport and avoiding unnecessary contact is one way to protect teeth.

 Proper Protective Equipment for Teeth

 If your child is in a sport that poses a high threat to teeth, it is essential for your child to wear a mouthguard.
 Mouthguards fit your child’s mouth and consist of soft plastic.
-Dr. Mortimer can custom fit a mouthguard if generic ones are uncomfortable.
+Dr. Mortimer, Dr. Chou and Dr. Raggi can custom fit a mouthguard if generic ones are uncomfortable.
 While children may resist wearing a mouthguard initially, your persistence in insisting that they wear it should be enough to convince them.
 A helmet or face mask provides additional protection.

 While prevention is best, rapid treatment can improve the situation if your child does happen to lose a tooth during sports.
 Rapid implantation can work in about ten percent of cases.
 To learn about ways to save a lost tooth, contact our Murrysville, PA office.